-Founded in July 2018 at the height of the separated children crisis, Project Lifeline is dedicated to upholding the dignity and freedom of undocumented immigrant children through legal and medico-legal partnerships and targeted education and advocacy.
-Praxis is Project Lifeline’s fiscal sponsor and also provides organizational guidance as well as key banking and data management services.
+Founded in July 2018 at the height of the separated children crisis, Project Lifeline is dedicated to helping undocumented immigrant children secure legal status through innovative projects, strategic collaborations and targeted advocacy.
+Praxis is Project Lifeline’s fiscal sponsor providing organizational guidance as well as key financial and data management services.

-Co-founders Hope Frye, an immigration and human rights lawyer and longtime advocate for immigrant children, and Dr. Dona Kim Murphey, a neurologist and community activist, launched Project Lifeline because of the inhumane conditions that they witnessed firsthand on visits to detention facilities holding immigrant children.
+Co-founders Hope Frye, an immigration and human rights lawyer and longtime advocate for immigrant children, and Dr. Dona Kim Murphey, a neurologist and community activist, launched Project Lifeline in response to family separation and because of the inhumane conditions that Hope witnessed firsthand on visits to detention facilities holding immigrant children.

-Hope had previously worked with The Praxis Group – Praxis served as the fiscal sponsor for another project she launched called The Saidia Fund focused on providing scholarships for young girls in Uganda’s Mbarara region to attend private schools – a key route on the pathway out of poverty.
-Praxis served as the Fund’s fiscal sponsor and providing organizational and technical support.
+Hope previously worked with The Praxis Group when she created and ran The Saidia Fund which was focused on providing scholarships for young girls in Uganda’s Mbarara region to attend private schools – a key route on the pathway out of poverty.
+Praxis served as the project’s fiscal sponsor and provided organizational and technical support.

 Check out Project Lifeline’s website at www.ProjectLifeline.us